-Study Group 17 is also responsible for developing the core Recommendations on a generic identity management model that is independent of network technologies and supports the secure exchange of identity information between entities.
+Study Group 17 is also responsible for developing the core Recommendations on a generic identity management model including authentication model that is independent of network technologies and supports the secure exchange of identity information between entities.
 This work also includes studying the process for discovery of authoritative sources of identity information; generic mechanisms for the bridging/interoperability of a diverse set of identity information formats; identity management threats; the mechanisms to counter these threats; the protection of PII; and the development of mechanisms to ensure that access to PII is only authorized when appropriate.

-In the area of open system communication, Study Group 17 is responsible for Recommendations in the following areas:
+In the area of open systems interconnection, Study Group 17 is responsible for Recommendations in the following areas:

-• directory services and systems, including public key infrastructure (PKI) (ITU-T F.500- and ITU-T X.500-series);
+• directory services and systems, including public key infrastructure (PKI) and distributed PKI, (ITU-T F.500- and ITU-T X.500-series);

 • object identifiers (OIDs) and associated registration authorities (ITU-T X.660/ITU-T X.670-series);